By hiding my disability, I was denying a huge part of what makes me, me.Joel Nelson – creator of joelvsarthritis.co.uk

 I’m a man in my mid-thirties, from Norwich, the UK who has had some form of arthritis or autoimmune disorder most of my life.
 Essentially my body’s immune system attacks itself in various parts of my body.

 I have had Juvenile Idiopathic Arthritis (JiA) since I was 11.
 Later, I was diagnosed with Ankylosing Spondylitis (AS) when I was 14 and Psoriatic Arthritis (PsA) in my 20’s.
-If you had to pick one name to encapsulate everything, it would be Juvenile Arthritis, due to the time of onset, however.
+Today, my condition is commonly referred to as Psoriatic-associated Juvenile Idiopathic Arthritis due to the predominant type and time of onset.

 My condition, unfortunately, progresses with age and due to treatment to suppress my immune system, I am also vulnerable to infection – But I won’t let this stop me.